ByVictorrr/SolarRAT/README.md

 Instructor: Dr. Benson

-## Mechanism
+## Theory
-Using A RAT MCU Created int CPE233, to input a set of data from a solar panel and have a bubble sort algorithm run every 5 min finding the highest voltage position.
+Using A RAT MCU Created in CPE233, to input a set of data from a photoresitor using a servo to go through different set of locations (defined as a sweep subroutine).
+These locations (0-12 [4-bits] shown below in table 1) and the corresonding photon intensity (0-1V [4-bits]) are concatentated into one 8-bit register to be stored in the sctrach ram of the RAT MCU.
+This sweep repeats until it goes from location 0-12, then a bubble sort algorithm is then called.
+This bubble sort sorts the highest Register[7:4] value on the top os the stack(TOS).
+After a goToBestLocation is called to pop the highest voltage value of the stack and is outputed to the servo_driver(arduino) to give the servo instructions to stay there for a longer time than usual.
+This procedure repeats until someone presses the BTNL button the RATMCU, this will put the Solar_RAT in manual mode and one can perform the operations shown in table 2.

 ## SolarRAT_Driver